Martial Arts Mathematics and Physics

 I might as well admit it.
 I'm not good at math.
 I guess I'm more into poetry, writing, theater, and dance.
-So, it is even odd to me that I might write anything, on the Internet or even a scrap of paper, that has anything at all to do with math.
+So, it is odd to me that I might write anything, online or even a scrap of paper, that has anything at all to do with math.

-However, over many years studying martial arts, I have encountered certain recurring themes; some of them are rooted in mathematical principles and principles in science related to mathematics.
-Here, I would like to explore principles of mathematics that are found in martial arts and how it might be instructive for martial arts training.
+However, over many years studying martial arts, I have encountered certain recurring themes; some of them are rooted in mathematical and physical principles.
+Here, I would like to explore the principles of mathematics and physics that are found in martial arts, and how they might be instructive for training.

 Martial Arts Geometry

 One of the first things a student of martial arts will notice in their training is the use of angles.
 The common angles used in martial arts liberally are the 90-degree angle and the 45-degree angle.
 These angles can be seen visually on the geometric shapes of triangles and squares.
 A right triangle has a 90-degree angle and a diagonal angle running along two points of the triangle.

 In practical terms, the 90-degree angle, in relation to your position (in a fight, for instance), would be straight ahead of you, to your left and right, and directly in back of you.
 The 45-degree angles would be to the corners, two in front of you and two behind you.
 Picture yourself in the center of a four-cornered room, facing a wall in the room; the four corners of the room are at 45-degree angles from where you are positioned.